-PART 2- KEY PROGRAMMES RESPONSES
+PART 2 - KEY PROGRAMMES RESPONSES

-Since the previous Infrastructure Strategy in 2018, Council has been collaborating on several significant strategic programmes with the Ministry of Business, Innovation and Employment (Kaipara Kickstart), Northland Regional Council, New Zealand Transport Agency, Whangarei District Council, Northland Inc, Auckland Council and Kaipara iwi.
+Since the previous Infrastructure Strategy in 2018, the Council has been collaborating on several significant strategic programmes with the Ministry of Business, Innovation and Employment (Kaipara Kickstart), Northland Regional Council (NRC), NZ Transport Agency (NZTA), Whangarei District Council (WDC), Northland Inc. Auckland Council and Kaipara iwi.
 These collaboration type programmes require all organisations to align their approaches, funding arrangements and resources for a common goal.

 The Council, for its part, has prioritised four of these programmes and has aligned its infrastructure projects underneath each of these.
 Part 2 covers the four key programme responses to tackle the external trends and challenges outlined in Part 1.
-Grouping projects and improvements within a larger programme seeks to maximise the amount of benefits by combining the natural synergies that can be found between projects.
+Grouping projects and improvements within a larger programme seeks to maximise benefits by combining the natural synergies that can be found between projects.
 It also assists external funding agencies to see strategic alignment across multiple programmes and organisations.
 The programmes are introduced within this section with further detail contained in the Activity Management Plans (AMPs).

-2.1 OUR OPPORTUNITIES-INTRODUCING THE FOUR KEY PROGRAMMES
+2.1 OUR OPPORTUNITIES - INTRODUCING THE FOUR KEY PROGRAMMES

-In response to the infrastructure challenges and external trends affecting the Kaipara District, four strategic programmes have been developed to prioritise and coordinate significant infrastructure improvements.
-This approach will also inform who Council will collaborate with to achieve the programme goals.
+In response to the infrastructure challenges and external trends affecting the Kaipara District, four strategic programmes have been developed to prioritise and co-ordinate significant infrastructure improvements.
+This approach will also inform who the Council will collaborate with to achieve the programme goals.